 Certification

 Globally, there are several initiatives that offer force free certification and memberships.
 Professionals can join these initiatives, often after passing strict screening and/or examination, to let customers and clients know they only use force free methods when interacting with their animal clients.
-Besides certification, these initiatives offer webinars, workshops, and events so members can stay up to date with the latest force free news.
+Besides certification, these initiatives offer webinars, workshops, and events so members can stay up to date with the latest methods and news.

 We at Paw Pals are a member of the Pet Professional Guild.
 By being a member of the Pet Professional Guild, we show that we support their mission and adhere to their guiding principles.
 The mission, vision, and guiding principles of Pet Professional Guild can be found here: The Pet Professional Guild – Guiding Principles